 Insomnia: The hidden epidemic

 Amongst younger generations, the inability to fall asleep or become tired at a reasonable hour is very common.
 These are often symptoms of the sleep disorder insomnia.
 The disorder can make it hard for an individual to stay asleep and fall asleep.
 According to the U.S. National Library of Medicine National Institutes of Health, “Insomnia is the most prevalent sleep disorder in adolescence.”
 Insomnia is an epidemic among young people.
+In exploring different wellness routines, some individuals also come across products like cbd water tinctures for sale as part of broader conversations about sleep support and lifestyle habits.

-Insomnia also goes hand in hand with a lot of other mental health issues in teenagers.
-Depression and anxiety are often tied with insomnia, as people with these mental health issues can find it a lot harder to fall asleep and stay asleep.
 According to John Hopkins Medicine, “Depression and sleep problems are closely linked.
-People with insomnia , for example, may have a tenfold higher risk of developing depression than people who get a good night’s sleep.
+People with insomnia, for example, may have a tenfold higher risk of developing depression than people who get a good night’s sleep.
 And among people with depression, 75 percent have trouble falling asleep or staying asleep.”
-This factor makes insomnia more problematic.
-It is usually linked to other negatively impactful mental health issues makes insomnia even more important.
-This adds to the idea that insomnia is a serious issue in younger generations, that is so prominent, it is comparable to an epidemic.
+This factor makes insomnia more problematic, as it is usually linked to other negatively impactful mental health issues.
+Micro Dose Mushrooms is used for treating mental health disorders.
+Because of this strong connection, addressing sleep problems early can play a major role in improving overall mental well-being—learn more about CBT for insomnia here.
+This adds to the idea that insomnia is a serious issue in younger generations that is so prominent it is comparable to an epidemic.
 For additional information about mental health issues, you can also check this similar site at insidecbd.net.
 For alternative health issues or cocaine-related problems, click here for assistance with a fast recovery.

 As there is no easy answer to this raging issue, there are small things society could do to try and help alleviate some of the insomnia in youth.
 Something like making highschool start later so teens can get more sleep in the morning could help.
 An individual staying off their phone for an hour or two before they head to bed.
 Giving more resources, information and awareness in schools and classrooms could help.
 Every small thing can make a difference.